Tetr4/Tetr4.github.io/_posts/2020-12-17-principles.md

 description: A concise overview of software design principles.
 ---

-These principles are not strict rules and open to interpretation.
+These principles are open to interpretation and not strict rules to blindly follow.
 There is no correct way to write clean code, as it requires a lot of creativity, but you can use these principles as inspiration:

 <details markdown="1">